andreizilla/ApplyVision/index.md

 **ApplyVision is a Microsoft Windows application**

-**ApplyVision does NOT require Administrative privileges to install, but you might get prompted in Install Microsoft IIS Express (which is the web server that hosts the timerapp files on your computer)**
+**ApplyVision does NOT require Administrative privileges to install, but you might get prompted in Install Microsoft IIS Express (which is the web server that hosts the ApplyVision files on your computer)**

 ApplyVision is a website (web app) which runs on your computer locally, at the address "http://localhost:8081/start.php".
 It is useful to have a bookmark to ApplyVision in your browser to help you apply for jobs.